-Several foreign bodies thoughout the torso following a shotgut injury
+Several foreign bodies throughout the torso following a shotgun injury

 School of Medicine Students' Journal,